pubuduudara/Golang-assignment-home24-BXP/backend/README.md

 API_KEY=your-custom-api-key
 ```

-#### You can run the application in two ways:
+#### You can run the application in two ways.
+Once below is completed, backend app is running sucessfully:

-1. Using Makefile, without Docker
+1. Using Makefile, without Docker (Recommended)

    - Build the application `make build`
    - Run the application `make run`.
 The server will start on http://localhost:8080